1st Quarter Assignments:

 Use the video in Schoology to create and upload a CSS stylesheet for your website.
 The video demonstrates using CSS to define a font, but CSS can serve many other functions, as well.
 In fact, after completing the assignment you should explore some of those possibilities on your own.
 For the assignment, define a minimum of three fonts that you can use on at least one of your online pages.
 After uploading your stylesheet and your updated html pages, click on Submit in Schoology, then on the Create tab, and leave a short note that you have completed the assignment.

 View the Divs video in Schoology and use it as a guide to create at least three divs in the provided html file.
 For this assignment, place the styling statements in the head section of the html file, not in an external stylesheet.
 Make sure each div uses a unique font and background color; you may also use a background image.
-Rename the provided file with your last and first name, and submit in Schoology.
+Rename the provided file as divs.html and leave a note in Schoology that you have updated your page in your cPanel account.

 View the CSS Positioning video in Schoology and use it as a guide to create at least four divs that have the positioning style defined.
 For this assignment, place the styling statements in the head section of the html file, not in an external stylesheet.
 Make sure to use at least one example each of relative, absolute, fixed, and sticky.
 Submit your page in Schoology as Last_First_Positioning.html.

 Use the video on Lists in Schoology, as well as other resources you find helpful, as a guide to create a page that has at least one ordered list and at least one unordered list.
+Instead of making a new page, you can add lists to an already existing page in your cPanel account.
 Apply some styling in the head section of your page to help distinguish between the two list types.
-This could include font color, font family, line height, etc. Submit your page as Last_First_Lists.html.
+This could include font color, font family, line height, etc. Leave a note in Schoology providing the name of the page on your site which has lists.